 As part of RILA’s programming, we typically invite musicians and dancers from the Mexican community in Rhode Island to perform for a night of festivities.
 This year, we will have mariachis, calavera-making activities, and we will end the night by inviting community members to pay homage to lost loved ones with a procession through the cemetery.

-The event this year will be held outdoors in the form of a community event at the Southside Cultural Center at 393 Broad Street in Providence.
+The event this year will be held outdoors in the form of a community event at the Southside Cultural Center at 393 Broad St. in Providence.
 The gathering will begin at 5:30 p.m. on Nov.
-2, and the procession to Grace Church Cemetery will begin at 6:45 (sunset).
+2, and the procession to Grace Church Cemetery will begin at 6:15 p.m. (sunset).

 A Call to the Community: How You Can Participate

-As we prepare for the event, we would like to invite anyone who has lost a loved one this year to help us create a Traveling Puertas Ofrenda.
-All we ask is that you post a remembrance on the RILA website.
+As we prepare for the event, we would like to invite anyone who has lost a loved one this year to write a remembrance, which we will add to the Traveling Puertas Ofrenda.
+You may do this by posting a short memory on the RILA website; you may also upload a high-resolution photo.
 The ofrenda will be on display at the Nov.
 2 celebration and will then be on permanent display at La Galeria at RILA.

-This year's event will be family friendly, including a Catrina fashion show (all ages and genders welcome) and face painting (donations accepted) to help everyone get in the spirit of the day.
+This year's event will be family friendly, including a Catrina fashion show starting at 5 p.m. (all ages and genders welcome) and face painting (donations accepted) to help everyone get in the spirit of the day.
+Show off your creativity by dressing as La Catrina, a smiling skull wearing an elegant, embroidered hat decorated with flowers and feathers.
+La Catrina symbolizes a shift from the quiet observation of Dia de Los Muertos to a celebration of life!

-To share a loved one's memory on the community ofrenda, bring a photo and memento to Southside Cultural Center beginning at 8 a.m. on Nov.
+To share a loved one's memory on the Community Ofrenda, bring a photo and memento to Southside Cultural Center beginning at 4:30 p.m. on Nov.
 2. Luminaries are welcome, but please no open flames.
-The altar will remain in place through Sunday, Nov.
-3. You do not have to retrieve your items, but please do not leave anything of value, as all items will be disposed of.
+The altar will remain in place from Nov.
+2–7.
+You do not have to retrieve your items, but please do not leave anything of value, as all items will be disposed of.

-A procession to the Grace Church Cemetery, led by a singing Catrina, will begin at 6:45 p.m., and will be joined by a spoken poetry artist.
+A procession to the Grace Church Cemetery, led by a singing Catrina, will begin at 6:15 p.m.
 Bring a luminary to carry with you, as the cemetery does not have lighting.
-The event will conclude with a Catrina parade back to the ofrenda.

 For more information or to volunteer, visit the RILA website or write to Marta V. Martinez at marta@rilatinoarts.org.